 Below are the top recommendations from our panelists on how to measure and improve overall recruiting productivity - from sourcing all the way to retention.

-While tracking metrics is important, it’s not enough to simply collect a ton of data.
+While tracking metrics is important, it’s not enough to simply collect a ton of data on sources or employee retention.
 You have to self evaluate and understand exactly what you want to measure and why.
 That’s why the team at Eventbrite leans into slicing and dicing their data in ways that will reveal deep, relevant insights.
-Also, since no two organization’s recruiting process is exactly the same, it’s important to figure out which metrics are most valuable to your specific goals.
+Also, since no two organization’s recruiting processes or strategies are exactly the same, it’s important to figure out which metrics are most valuable to your specific goals.

 Your recruiting partners should feel like they have ownership over the process.
 This ensures that they’re more invested in the outcomes.
 For example, McGraw-Hill uses a recruiter scorecard that measures recruiting effectiveness, project management, and customer focus.
 They used to fill out these scorecards on a monthly basis and discuss the metrics with each recruiter.
 But they quickly realized that, despite these conversations, they were seeing little improvement.